Lepton-induced reactions on nuclei in a wide kinematical regime

 \item Unlike in other generators in GiBUU the target nucleons are bound in a momentum-dependent mean-field potential $U(\bf{r},\bf{p})$ with their momenta given by a local Thomas-Fermi distribution.
 The same potential $U$ is seen by the outgoing particles.
 This necessitates a numerical integration of the trajectories of outgoing particles.
 It also complicates energy-momentum conservation in final-state collisions which usually requires some numerical iterations in $E$ and $\mathbf{p}$ \cite{Buss:2011mx}.

-\item The quasielastic (QE) scattering is modelled within the impulse approximation with an axial form factor of 1.0 GeV.
+\item The quasielastic (QE) scattering is modelled within the impulse approximation with an axial dipole form factor with an axial mass of 1.0 GeV.
 There is no additional RPA correction, as often used in other generators such as GENIE.
 It has been shown that these correlations are significantly diminished if nucleons are bound in a mean-field potential \cite{Pandey:2016jju,Nieves:2017lij} and energy transfers are larger than about 40 MeV.